corbindavenport/imageshare/README.md

 ## How to use ImageShare

 Just open [imgsharetool.herokuapp.com](https://imgsharetool.herokuapp.com/) in your browser to access ImageShare.
-If your device can scan QR codes (press L + R buttons on 3DS home screen), scan the below code to jump straight to ImageShare:
+If your device can scan QR codes with a camera (press L + R buttons on 3DS home screen), scan the below code to open ImageShare.

 <div align="center"><img src="https://i.imgur.com/SvoNgrU.png" /></div>